Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2012--arithmetic-1.md

 Let the original price $= p$

-If the price is reduced by $20 \%$, then the new price will be $100 - 20 = 80 \%$ of the original price.
+If the price is reduced by $20 \%$, then the reduced price will be $100 - 20 = 80 \%$ of the original price.
 Using that, we get

 As per the question,